 4. Cover outlet with a rodent guard meeting the requirements of Materials I.M.
 443.01.
 Attach as shown in the contract documents.
 Engineer will inspect and accept according to Materials I.M.
 443.01.

 4147, Pipe and Manhole Rehabilitation Materials

-4147.01 PIPE REHABILITATION.
+Replace the Section: 4147.01 PIPE REHABILITATION.

 A. Polyethylene and Polyolefin Manufactured Pipe for Sliplining.